genome-spy/genome-spy/docs/getting-started.md

 the specification schema and the JavaScript API are not yet 100% stable, it is recommended to use a specific release.

+!!! warning "Outdated version"

+    This documentation is for an unreleased GenomeSpy version, and the `0.0.5` version in the templates below is severely outdated.
+A new version will be released soon.
+The Playground and Observable have more recent versions.

 #### Load the spec from a file

 This template loads the spec from the `spec.json` file.